Azora-OS/azora/apps/azora-buildspaces/BUILDSPACES_CRITICAL_REPOS.md

 Scope & Recommendations:
 - Keep historical mentions in docs as a reference (e.g. "Draft v0.1").
 These are useful for archival and change history.

+See `docs/V0_AUDIT_REPORT.md` for the full v0 audit report, classification, and recommended remediation steps.
 - Replace or rename active metadata, package names, and generator strings with the preferred naming (e.g. `azora-buildspaces`) if they cause confusion in the CI/CD pipeline or are reused between packages.
 - Avoid changing published package names until a migration and a clear deprecation policy are in place.
 - Once the list of candidate files is created, open a PR per grouping (docs vs build/package metadata) and schedule for review.